MadeByMike/madebymike/site/content/writing/using-css-variables.md

 }

 ```
-This has resulted in completely different appearance for these two elements, even though the property declarations are identical.
+This has resulted in a completely different appearance for these two elements, even though the property declarations are identical.

 <p data-height="265" data-theme-id="dark" data-slug-hash="YQNVox" data-default-tab="css,result" data-user="MadeByMike" data-embed-version="2" data-pen-title="Organising code with CSS Variables" class="codepen">See the Pen <a href="https://codepen.io/MadeByMike/pen/YQNVox/">Organising code with CSS Variables</a> by Mike (<a href="https://codepen.io/MadeByMike">@MadeByMike</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 This is pretty powerful but for larger projects, separating components into different files still makes sense.
 It's far better to repeat these declarations even if it feels like duplication.

 You should also be sensible about reusing variables.
 If you change the value of a variable on the `body` element for example, this will now be the value of that variable for every child element of the `body`.